 Shopping for a big gift for the gym rat, cyclist, runner or yogi in your life is a sweat-free snap.
 A new mat, a heavier kettlebell, shiny sandbag, new helmet or cool fuel belt can fit perfectly under the tree.
 But what about the gifts that hang from the mantle in a sock?
 Candy canes won’t cut it, so fill your fitness lover's stocking with these small gifts that can have a big impact on their results.
 That should make them feel very merry.

 Resistance bands let you take strength training anywhere, turning a hotel room, park, or the backyard into a fully-stocked gym.
 But handles can make them bulky, and for frequent travelers, every inch of carry-on space counts.
 Get the road warrior in your life a no-handles Superband, and problem solved.
 These little wonders can roll up as small as a belt and allow users to perform overhead presses, resisted push-ups, rows, pull-downs and even advanced stretching maneuvers (see the next slide).
-PRICE: $19.98 and up.
+PRICE: $18.74 and up.
 WHERE TO FIND: SPRI.com

 Read more: More Info on SPRI Super Bands and Where to Find Them

 HOW TO DO IT: Hold one end of the band in your right hand with your arm straight overhead.
 Bend your elbow so the band hangs behind you.
 With your left arm hanging down at your side, bend your elbow and reach up to grab the band behind your back.
 Pull up with your right hand while you pull down with your left.
 Then switch sides.
 You can also loop the band around your waist while a partner holds on from behind for resisted sprints, or it can be used to help with pull-ups.

 Fitness companies have begun selling products that allow exercisers to slide across the floor, and with good reason, says Jared Meachem, fitness services director at Sky Fitness & Wellbeing.
 "Instability training with gliding exercises is an incredible way to work out through a full range of motion," he says.
 This type of training "ensures that your body works harder because all of the small stability muscles have to engage during the movement."
 But you don't need an expensive contraption to get this training effect.
 While cheaper options are available at your local hardware store (furniture sliders), we recommend the Valslide.
 PRICE: $29.95.
 WHERE TO FIND: Valslide.com

 Read more: More Info on Valslide and Where to Find It

 HOW TO DO LYING LEG CURLS: Start on your back with knees bent, feet flat on two gliders and hips raised off the ground.
 Slowly press your feet straight down away from you, until your legs are almost straight.
 Then forcefully contract your hamstrings to slide your feet back toward your body, returning to the starting position.
 Repeat.

 Read more: 11 Must-Try Slideboard Exercises for More Muscle

 Science proves that the right music pumps you up.
 Researchers found in one study that athletes increased their power by 10 percent by listening to upbeat music.
 But you'll only get the benefit if you can hear the tunes, and after a long run or ride through the rain, your headphones can fizzle.
 Keep the bands marching on with these sport headphones.
 They're designed to be sweat-resistant, and the cable won't get tangled as you race through your route.
 PRICE: $29.95.
 WHERE TO FIND: Coloud.com

 Read more: More Info on The Hoop Coloud Sport Headphones and Where to Find Them

 Want to do some challenging interval training?
 Your tunes can help.
 Put together a playlist with songs at varying BPMs.
 Use up-tempo tracks during work sessions and slower songs for your rest periods.
 That way, when you hit the treadmill, elliptical or stationary bike, your headphones will help you set the right pace.

 Read more: 18 Rockin' Workout Songs

 Lots of gyms provide foam rollers for myofascial release, a type of self-massage that relieves sore muscles, speeds recovery and feels amazing.
 But at Crossfit gyms, a smaller, simpler tool has been added to the arsenal for release -- a lacrosse ball.
 "Expensive therapy balls go missing, so you're loath to lend them out.
 The lacrosse ball is about two bucks," says Kelly Starrett, creator of MobilityWOD.com and a pioneer of the lacrosse ball technique.
 Starrett uses the balls to work on the thoracic spine and restore motion in the ribs, helping everyone who sits in a chair all day improve mobility and decrease reliance on painkillers.
-PRICE: $5.69.
+PRICE: $5.98.
 WHERE TO FIND: Amazon.com

 Read more: Find a Lacrosse Ball on Amazon

 Starrett suggests spending 15 minutes each evening on the ball to roll out your hamstrings, glutes and feet.
 Start with the ball on a chair or hard surface, like a wood floor.
 Slowly put the weight of one glute on the ball.
 "If you find an ugly spot, contract your buttocks around it," Starrett says.
 "Then suddenly, release.
 You'll sink right through that ugly spot and that restriction."
 After two minutes on each glute, try taking your full weight on the ball on one glute, and very, very slowly roll side to side on the ball.
 Do this for two minutes then switch glutes.
 When you're finished, do the same on your hamstrings and the bottom of your feet.

 Read more: The DOs and DON'Ts of Self-Myofascial Release

 Read more: More Info on Jo-Sha Yoga Mat Wipes and Where to Find Them

 Instead of candy canes and sugary treats, load their stocking with these protein bars from FitJoy.
 They're packed with 20 grams of protein and are only 220 calories per bar.
 All ingredients are GMO- and gluten-free and don't contain artificial colors, flavors or sweeteners.
 And now they have holiday-themed flavors including winter peppermint bark, iced gingerbread and pumpkin pie.
 They feel like you're eating an over-indulgent treat but without the guilt, so you can taste the indulgence without it going to your gut.
-PRICE: $27.99 for a box of 12 WHERE TO FIND: FitJoyNutrition.com
+PRICE: $27.99 for a box of 12.
+WHERE TO FIND: FitJoyNutrition.com

 Read more: More Info on FitJoy Protein Bars and Where to Find Them